waldbc/cats-generator/README.md

 ## Project Goals

-Making an easy and accessible generative art program for programmers and non-programmers alike.
+Making a platform-agnostic generative art program for programmers and non-programmers alike.
-The source is written in **python** to be accessible for everybody and easy to contribute.
+Includes an extra focus for Fantom marketplaces e.g. PaintSwap.
+The source is written in **Python** to make it easy and more accesible to contribute to.

 ## Dependencies
+* PyYAML
 * Pillow (PIL Fork)
 * All other dependencies come built-in with Python.

 ## How to use

+### Organise Layers

-Drop all of your organised folders of layers into the assets folder.
+Inside the `art-engine` directory, create a new folder called assets.
+Inside of should be all of your organised folders of layers to be used to create your images.
+It should look something like this:

-In the `config.py` file, simply replace the default folder names with your folder names, and set required value to `True` or `False` depending on whether it is a mandatory layer or not.
+.
+└── art-engine/
+    └── assets/
+        ├── Body/
+        │   ├── Alien
+        │   ├── Human
+        │   ├── Robot
+        │   └── Monster
+        ├── Beard/
+        │   ├── Long Beard
+        │   ├── Short Beard
+        │   ├── Cool Beard
+        │   └── Pink Beard
+        └── Eye Accessory/
+            ├── Sunglasses
+            ├── Eyepatch
+            └── Visor

+In the `config.yaml` file add your layer folder names, exactly as they appear in your assets folder.
+Place them in the order you wish to appear, e.g. Background, then Body, then Eye
+Accessory etc.

-### Setting the Rarities
+### Setting Rarities

 The values in the rarities represent how often you want each layer to occur as a percentage out of 100.